witnet/documentation/docs/tutorials/bitcoin-price-feed/introduction.md

 - Compile and deploy the entire flow into a local Ethereum network.

 !!! tip ""
-    Remember: using Witnet from Ethereum is particularly convenient because you do not need to own or pay any wit tokens: you pay the bridge nodes using ETH and then they spend their own wit tokens when
-    posting your requests into Witnet in your behalf.
+    Remember: using Witnet from Ethereum and other EVM-compatible chains is particularly convenient because you do not need to own or pay any wit tokens: you pay the bridge nodes using ETH or the chain's native token and then they spend their own wit tokens when posting your requests into Witnet on your behalf.

 ## How decentralized will this price feed be?